isomerpages/nhg-ohrpp/_publications/Chicken Soup Series/Informed Consent.md

 involving the use of individually identifiable data/ materials</p>
 </li>
 <li>
-<p>(Apr 2018) Processes for Consenting A Subject Into A Clinical Trial In
+<p>(Apr 2018) Processes for Consenting A Subject into A Clinical Trial in
-An Emergency Situation</p>
+an Emergency Situation</p>
 </li>
 <li>
 <p>(Sep 2017) How should Consent be obtained for Subjects who are unable